ninanee/wksp-module-1-htmlcss-1-html/lecture-1-history.md

 ---

-- What is the internet?
+- What is the internet? the information, the infarstructure
-- What is the web?
+- What is the web? what allows the connection
-- What is a website?
+- What is a website? the thing that is accessed

 ---

 ## Let’s take a trip to [Wikipedia](https://en.wikipedia.org/wiki/Montreal)

 - What happened?
-- What are the steps that lead us to seeing the content from that page?
+- What are the steps that lead us to seeing the content from that page? sends a request, data comes to my computer, and my computer renders it

 ---